Primong/Badminton-Players-Management-System/README.md

 - **Promoting Female Athlete Participation**: Through visible gender statistics, the system could also promote initiatives that encourage more female athletes to enter competitive badminton, thus advancing gender equality in the sport.

 # V. Instructions for running the program
+### Add a Player
+- You will be prompted to enter details such as name, age, rank, country, and gender.

+### View All Players
+- he system will display a list of all players, including their ID, name, age, rank, country, and gender.

+### Search for a Player
+- You will need to enter a player ID.
+The system will retrieve and display the player with the given ID.

+### Update Player Information
+- You will enter the player ID you want to update, and then you can modify fields such as name, age, rank, country, or gender.

+### Delete a Player
+- Enter the player ID to delete that player from the system.

+### Display Gender Statistics
+- The program will display the count of male and female players in the system.

+### Exit
+- The program will exit the system.